Omudhome Ogbru, PharmD

 BRAND NAME: Klonopin

 DRUG CLASS AND MECHANISM: Clonazepam is an anti-anxiety medication in the benzodiazepine family, the same family that includes diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan), flurazepam (Dalmane), and others.
 Clonazepam and other benzodiazepines act by enhancing the effects of gamma-aminobutyric acid (GABA) in the brain.
 GABA is a neurotransmitter (a chemical that nerve cells use to communicate with each other) that inhibits brain activity.
 It is believed that excessive activity in the brain may lead to anxiety or other psychiatric disorders.
-Clonazepam also is used to prevent certain types of seizures.
+Clonazepam is primarily used for treating panic disorder and preventing certain types of seizures.
+The FDA approved clonazepam in June 1975.

 GENERIC AVAILABLE: Yes